dominiw/COLORME_CHROme_extension/CONTRIBUTING.md

 ### Commit Style

-Each commit should represent a single
+Each commit should represent a single logical (atomic) ch